Austral, New South Wales: Landmarks

 Austral has a sports ground, youth centre, tennis court and skate ramp at Craik Park, the W V Scott Memorial Park, with a pavilion, and a bowls grounds, Petanque.
 It has a Rural Fire Service station, primary school (Austral Primary), Retirement Villages (RSL LifeCare Tobruk Village and Scalabrini Village), Nursing Home (John Edmondson VC Gardens) and a small area of commerce, including a post office and telephone.
 It is the site of Camp Austral girl guides camp, and another small shopping area near the corner of Fifteenth Avenue and Edmonson Avenue.
 It is also the site of a Hindu temple and an animal shelter.

 Transport

-Bringelly Road connects Austral to Liverpool and the Westlink M7, a pay road providing relatively quick connection to Sydney CBD and other parts of greater Sydney.
+Bringelly Road connects Austral to Liverpool and the Westlink M7.

+Route 861 connects Carnes Hill to Leppington via Austral.
 The Route 853/855 bus service connects Bringelly to Liverpool via Rossmore, Austral, Hoxton Park and Cartwright.
 In 2015, a railway station opened in the neighbouring suburb of Leppington.